KDuongThB/dotfiles/README.md

 # dotfiles
-my dotfiles for quick Arch Linux setup
+my dotfiles for quick Linux and Windows setup